malhashemi/svelte-graphics/README.md

 npm run build
 ```

-- To add a new library add the SVG files to a folder named identical to the library name
+- To add a new library add the SVG files to a folder named identical to the library name.
 - Copy the library folder to `/sources/illustrations` or `/sources/icons` depending on the library type.
-- Update sources.json as seen in the below example
+- Update sources.json as seen in the below example.

 ```json
 {